qri-io/rfcs/text/0012-CLI-commands.md

 <a id='qri_rename'></a>
 ## qri rename

-change the name of a dataset
+Change the name of a dataset

 ### Synopsis